-‘Tis the season for getting festive and learning clever DIY Christmas decorating hacks.
-Decorating for the holidays should make you jolly, not grumpy.
-If your primary focus is saving money while getting your home into holiday gear, we’ve got inexpensive solutions for you.
+‘Tis the season for getting festive and saving money with DIY Christmas decorating hacks.
+If you’re anxious to get your home into holiday gear, we’ve got inexpensive solutions for you.
+The holidays should make you jolly, not grumpy.

 Christmas trees and decor at Target